Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 ### JSON-RPC: Safety

-- Some PRC methods are unsafe 😱.
+- Some RPC methods are unsafe 😱.

 ---v